 Where to Go

-One of the most diverse places in Europe, it’s not easy to play your trip to Spain as there is genuinely just so much choice.
-To make it a bit easier, we scoured and hunted for the absolute best places to go to experience all the bets the country has to offer.
+One of the most diverse places in Europe, it’s not easy to plan your trip to Spain as there is genuinely just so much choice.
+To make it a bit easier, we scoured and hunted for the absolute best places to go to experience all the best the country has to offer.
 You’re welcome.

-The second-largest city in the country, Barcelona is one the main tourist hotspots in Spain, with visitors travelling from all over the world to see the famous Bari Gotic architecture and try the unique Catalan fish dishes.
+The second-largest city in the country, Barcelona is one of the main tourist hotspots in Spain, with visitors travelling from all over the world to see the famous Barri Gotic architecture and try the unique Catalan fish dishes.

 Arguably one of the best cities for food lovers, Barcelona is home to some fantastic food tours, where guides will lead travellers to small, family-owned businesses for a chance to try true, authentic Spanish cuisine.